joseparreiras/retrack/README.md

 ---

-<p align="center"> This is an automation designed to track the publications of top economic journals using Ideas Repec database.
+<p align="center"> This is an automation designed to track the publications of top economic journals using IDEAS RePEc database.
     <br>
 </p>